-The Arctic Frontier 2021 – Building Bridges Plenary program will bring together decision makers, indigenous leaders, business and youth representative to discuss the most pressing issues facing the Arctic.
+The Arctic Frontiers 2021 – Building Bridges Plenary program will bring together decision makers, indigenous leaders, business and youth representative to discuss the most pressing issues facing the Arctic.
 Join us for an exciting series of hosted in-person and on-line session the five thematic sessions: Building the Future, Ocean meets Coast, Arctic Health and Wellness, Business Solutions, and Building Bridges.

 Welcome to Arctic Frontiers 2021 – Building Bridges.

 The title Building Bridges is recognition of the strength that is gained by safeguarding the Arctic as a region of peace and global example of cooperation in an age of growing tensions and world-wide uncertainty.
 It also represents the need for open, honest discussions on difficult topics to ensure that polarization of positions do not create further isolation for societies and degradation of business opportunities.

 Our plenary sessions will not only explore important connections within the Arctic, but also complicated connections with political, economic and natural forces outside the region that have a profound effect on the Arctic and the other way around.
 How can innovation and concrete collaboration lead to practical solutions for resilient Arctic societies now and in the future?
 Our objective this year is to create a conference that puts these questions at the forefront.

 Wellbeing and Societal Health